stavik31/New_York_Citibike-Demand-Forecasting/README.md

-# New-York-Citibike-Demand-Forecasting
-A time series forecasting project using New York’s CitiBike rental data to predict demand.
+# New York Citibike Demand Forecasting